 DUPREE - Dupree received two loans - one for \$450,000 and another for \$192,000 - to finance the rehabilitation of the main lift station and installation of riprap at the wastewater treatment facility cells.
 The project also includes televising the collection system to determine which lines to replace in the future.
 The terms of the loans are 3.25 percent for 30 years.
+The city's third loan was for the rehabilitation of the main lift station and installing riprap at the wastewater treatment facility cells to correct erosion problems.
+The loan was for \$1,314,452 at 2.125 percent for 30 years

-EAGLE BUTTE - The city of Eagle Butte first SRF loan was to assist in the replacement of a gravity sewer main with a force main and construction a new lift station to connect existing businesses currently without sewer services.
+EAGLE BUTTE - The city of Eagle Butte's first SRF loan was to assist in the replacement of a gravity sewer main with a force main and construction of a new lift station to connect existing businesses currently without sewer services.
 The project also involved dredging one of its wastewater treatment ponds, installing aerators to a cell, and upgrading inter-pond and inlet piping between the lagoons.
 The loan was for \$1,561,500 at 3 percent for 20 years; however, the loan was subsequently deobligated in full at the city's request.
 Eagle Butte reapplied for funding for the project and was awarded a \$2,410,000 loan at 3.25 percent for 30 years.
 Sanitary and storm sewer upgrades and extensions within the city were added to the project scope.
 The third loan awarded to Eagle Butte, \$670,000 at 2.5 percent for 30 years, was needed to complete the sewer main portion of the aforementioned project.
+This loan was also deobligated in full at the city's request.

 ELK POINT - The city of Elk Point has received six loans for various wastewater and storm water projects.
 Its first loan, \$458,000 at 4 percent for 15 years, financed the replacement of two existing lift stations with a new lift station, force main and interceptor lines.
 The city's second loan for \$450,000 at 3.5 percent for 20 years funded new storm sewer and replaced sanitary sewer in conjunction with the Pearl Street Utility Improvement project.
 Its third loan, in the amount of \$345,000 at 3.5 percent for 20 years, financed renovation of the city's lagoon system.
 Elk Point's fourth loan, \$100,000 at 3.25 percent for 20 years, funded the wastewater portion of the utility systems' improvements.
 The fifth SRF loan awarded to Elk Point funded sanitary and storm sewer rehabilitation on Clay and Washington Streets.
 This loan was \$150,000 at 3.25 percent for 20 years.
 The city's sixth loan was used to replace the sewer main on Main Street in conjunction with a highway reconstruction project.
 The loan amount was \$931,700 at 3 percent for 20 years and included \$93,170 of principal forgiveness through the American Recovery and Reinvestment Act of 2009.
 Elk Point's seventh loan in the amount of \$235,000 at 3.25 percent for 30 years was to line the collection system beneath Rose Street.
+The city received its eighth loan to replace approximately 800 feet of sanitary sewer and install approximately 700 feet of storm sewer under Washington and Douglas streets.
+The loan was for \$593,000 at 2.50 percent for 30 years.